University and Programme Information

 17. What are the modes of paying application fee?

-An application form fee of Rs.300/- to be remitted in favour of Azim Premji Foundation for Development either through online or Demand Draft.
+An application form fee of Rs.300/- to be remitted in favour of Azim Premji Foundation for Development either through online or offline modes.

 18. How can the Admissions Office at Azim Premji University be contacted?

 Admissions Office contact:

 19. What is the selection process for Postgraduate Programmes at Azim Premji University?